 - Condorito constantly changes jobs in most of his appearances.
 In his 70's apparitions he had a stable job in a garage/car wash unless it was needed to be otherwise for the sake of a joke, but this started to quickly fade out of use when the comic started to rely more and more in the creation of different worlds to make the jokes work.
 Sometimes Condorito is the major of a rural colonial Pelotillehue, and others a hobo in a huge Pelotillehue metropolis.

 - A humorous InuYasha fanfiction has Sesshomaru.
-As Kagome and crew travel to all fifty of the United States.
-Any time they stay in a state for any length of time, they will find Sesshomaru has a job there relevant to what they are currently doing.
+Kagome and crew travel to all fifty of the United States, and any time they stay in a state for any length of time, they will find Sesshomaru has a job there relevant to what they are currently doing.
 The author even encourages people to spot how many times he pops up.
 The only time the group ever arrive anywhere before Sesshomaru, it was because they ran him over on his way to work.
-Story can be found here.
-Roadtrip Around the USA
+The story, called Roadtrip Around the USA, can be found here.

 Films — Animation